 Dr. Furlong started the Gift of Sight program in 2002.
-This annual, charitable program provides comprehensive consultations, Advanced Topography-Guided Custom LASIK and Photorefractive Keratectomy (PRK) procedures and post-operative appointments at no cost for up to 10 deserving individuals in strong need of vision correction who do not have the ability to pay for vision correction, Since launching the program, Dr. Furlong has provided services to 155 recipients, donating more than $985,000 in procedures.
+This annual, charitable program provides comprehensive consultations, Advanced Topography-Guided Custom LASIK, Photorefractive Keratectomy (PRK) procedures, Keratoconus treatment and post-operative appointments at no cost for up to 10 deserving individuals in strong need of vision correction.
+Furlong Vision Correction has received the Jefferson Award for the Gift of Sight Program – and to date – the program has donated more than $1,020,000 in procedures to over 160 recipients.

-We have worked with local, non-profit organizations to identify Gift of Sight patients including work2 future, Hope Services, The Cost of Courage Foundation, American Cancer Society, Make-A-Wish Foundation, Hope Services, Team Red, White and Blue and the Diabetes Society.
-We also work with our optometric partners to identify possible recipients and we also include deserving individuals who are nominated by community members.
+Since starting the program, we have worked with local, non-profit organizations to identify Gift of Sight patients including work2 future, Hope Services, The Cost of Courage Foundation, American Cancer Society, Make-A-Wish Foundation, Team Red, White and Blue and the Diabetes Society.
+Additionally, we work with our optometric partners to identify possible recipients and we also include deserving individuals who are nominated by community members.

 THREE of our 2018 Patient Stories

-Leonard Vigil III, a San Jose native, served in the United States Marine Corp from 2001 to 2005 and is a Purple Heart recipient.
-Following the 911 tragedy, his unit was deployed to several locations including Ramadi, Iraq, where his battalion endured a 40 percent casualty rate.
-On July 1, 2004, Leonard was hit with a roadside bomb and suffered shrapnel wounds and traumatic brain and vision injuries.
-Although he was injured, he was able to help all the other injured Marines and provided safety for them until they were medically evacuated.
+Leonard Vigil III, a San Jose native, served in the United States Marine Corp from 2001 to 2005.
+On July 1, 2004, Leonard was hit with a roadside bomb and suffered shrapnel wounds and traumatic brain and vision injuries but was able to help all the injured Marines and provide safety for them until they were medically evacuated.
 For this effort, he received the Purple Heart and the Marine and Navy Accommodation medal with a distinguished V for Valor.

-Nate Tran is a retired veteran with honorable discharge after successfully serving over 20 years in the United States Navy, as a Hospital Corpsman (8404) providing emergency medical and dental assistant and physical readiness for Marines in Camp Pendleton, California and Okinawa, Japan.
-His combat deployments were Operation Desert Shield and Operation Iraqi Freedom in 1991 and 2006.
+Nate Tran served over 20 years in the United States Navy as a Hospital Corpsman (8404) providing emergency medical and dental assistant and physical readiness for Marines in Camp Pendleton, California and Okinawa, Japan.

-Upon completion of 20 years of military service, Nate worked two more years as a certified Combat Lifesaver Instructor.
+Nate also worked two years as a certified Combat Lifesaver Instructor.
 Due to several service connected injuries, he became a disabled veteran and his eyesight also got blurry.
-His service retirement plan is to continue learning new skills by taking information technology courses and seeking employment opportunity in this new profession while raising his three children.
+He plans to continue learning new skills while raising his three children.
 And he loves being able to wear sunglasses now!

 TWO of our 2017 Patient Stories